-I know, okra and chickpeas together sounds kind of scary, as not a lot of people are familiar with them or know how to use them, but I am telling you that when I tried the recipe I was amazed how divine they complement each other.
+I know, okra and chickpeas together might sound a little bit odd, as not a lot of people are familiar with them or know how to use them, but I am telling you that when I tried the recipe I was amazed how divine they complement each other.